 Down payment: The amount you pay toward the home upfront, which is usually a certain percentage of the home’s value.

-FHA Loan: An FHA loan is a government-insured home loan by the Federal Housing Administration that is funded by an approved, private lender and meets the FHA’s requirements to be insured, such as credit score, down payment amounts and mortgage insurance premiums.
+FHA Loan: A government-insured home loan by the Federal Housing Administration that is funded by an approved, private lender and meets the FHA’s requirements to be insured, such as credit score, down payment amounts and mortgage insurance premiums.

-Homeowner’s Insurance: Sometimes referred to as hazard insurance, homeowner’s insurance protects from losses and damage to your property caused by unexpected perils, which are exposures to dangers or threats such as fire, burglary, tornadoes, burst pipes, etc. Coverage will depend on the policy and what your lender requires.
+Homeowner’s Insurance: Sometimes referred to as hazard insurance, homeowner’s insurance protects from losses and damage to your property caused by unexpected perils, which are exposures to dangers or threats such as fire, burglary, tornadoes, or burst pipes.
+Coverage will depend on the policy and what your lender requires.

-Loan Origination: Loan origination generally refers to the entire mortgage process that is to be completed to finance the purchase of a home, from the loan application to closing.
+Loan Origination: Loan origination generally refers to the entire mortgage process to finance the purchase of a home, from the loan application to closing.

 Property Taxes: Property taxes are charged by local governments to generally help with funds for infrastructure, community service and education.
 They are typically based on the value of the property you own and are either paid directly by the property owner or by the lender through an escrow account, depending on what your lender requires.